Koca Sinan Pasha: Legacy

 Sinan Pasha became grand vizier five times between 1580 and his death in 1596.
 He had many rivals but he was also a very wealthy man.
 During his lifetime Sinan Pasha was criticized by Ottoman bureaucrats such as Mustafa Âlî who wrote that Sinan promoted Albanians into the Ottoman government and military.
 Contemporary Turkish historians also note that he remained close to his heritage and would give those of Albanian stock preference for high-level positions within the empire.
 In 1586, at his request, Sultan Murad III issued a decree exempting five villages in Luma from all taxes.
-Sinan Pasha constructed the fortress of Kaçanik in the Kosovo Vilayet with an imaret (soup kitchen), two hans (Inn), a hamam (Turkish bath) and a mosque that still bears his name.
+Sinan Pasha constructed the fortress of Kaçanik in the Kosovo Vilayet with an imaret (soup kitchen), two hans (Inn), a hamam (Turkish bathhouse) and a mosque that still bears his name.

 In 1590, he had the Pearl Kiosk built above the seaward walls on the sea of Marmara.
 It served as Murad III's final residence before his death.
 One of his final projects in Constantinople was a külliye completed in from 1593 to 1594 by Davut Aga, the chief imperial architect of the time.
 It is distinguished by the complex masonry and decorations of its türbe and sebil.

 He was a major builder of caravanserais, bridges, baths and mosques.
 These included the town of Kaçanik in Kosovo, important buildings in Sarajevo, Thessalonika and Belgrade, as well as in Istanbul and other countries in the Arab world.